TENNESSEE SOCIETY OF MEDICAL ASSISTANTS, INC

 - Uphold the honor and high principles of the profession and accept its disciplines.

-- Seek to continually improve our knowledge and skills of medical assisting for the benefit of patients and professional colleagues.
+- Seed to continually improve our knowledge and skills of medical assisting for the benefit of patients and professional colleagues.

-The name of this organization shall be the Tennessee Society of Medical Assistants (herein after referred to as TSMA).
-It is a constituent society of the American Association of Medical Assistants (herein after referred to as AAMA).
+ARTICLE I-NAMEThe name of this organization shall be the Tennessee Society of Medical Assistants (herein referred to as TSMA).
+It is a constituent society of the American Association of Medical Assistants (herein referred to as AAMA).
 TSMA is a professional organization of individual medical assistants who comprise affiliated component chapters.

 - Cooperate at all times with the medical profession in improving public relations.